Wednesday, 25 April 2012

 52. Establishment and composition of regional police courts.

-shall be a regional police court at each regional headquarters which
+There shall be a regional police court at each regional headquarters which shall have both original and appellate jurisdiction to try and determine all disciplinary cases.

 The regional police court shall consist of—